 Often, customers hesitate to move to a subscription model.
-Be prepared to offer an attractive first year discount from your rates.
+Be prepared to offer attractive first year discount from your rates.
 Do not do this by setting lower rates at the lower tiers.
-Remember subscription pricing is designed for long-term business outlook.
-You want to build a long-term business relationship.
+Remember subscription pricing is designed for long term business outlook.
+You want to build a long term business relationship.
 Once they begin to see ROI with your pricing, they will surely increase their usage.

 You want to project a simple pricing scheme.
 You can have all the layers in your perpetual pricing scheme but keep your subscription pricing simple and uncluttered.
 You want your subscription partners offering your product without fear and uncertainty of prices.
 Because your prices are tiered and are known to your partners, they can use the information to bid successfully for new businesses since they can determine the cost when the usage volume of the new deal is added to their tally.

 However, it is acceptable to place a fee for initiation.
-This can be used to cover the cost of on-boarding the new partner.
-It is a way to ensure the partner is sincere to do business since they have committed cost to the partnership.
+This can be used to cover cost of on-boarding the new partner.
+It is also a mean to ensure the partner is sincere to do business since they have committed cost to the partnership.
 This “sign-up” can be coupled with a renewal fee each year but at a reduced amount.

-Although a fair amount of areas are covered in this article, it is in no way a complete study of the subscription model.
+Although a fair amount of areas are covered in this article but it is in no way a complete study of the subscription model.
 The author has successfully introduced such a scheme in the past and has seen the results offered with the scheme.

 The time to offer subscription is now.
 However, do it for the right reason and in the right way.
 Take note that you will constantly challenge this model as you implement it.
 This is because you are constantly comparing it with your traditional model and thinking that you are replacing it.